ptangyue/Pam-Tangyuenyong-Portfolio/Part3_Final_Project.md

 **7. Redesigning call to action page**

 I planned to use table for this call to action page in the wireframe.
 However, after playing around with shorthand layout, I changed my mind.
 The initial four quadrant table would make the less dense quadrant look less urgent and less impactful.
 For the redesign, I decided to combine all the required actions for younger adult into one section, as so was the senior part.
 I also incorporated the persona character here to make ensure persona is consistent throughout the story.
 In the final data story, audiences found this section very clear and easy-to-follow.

+## What I learned along the process
+1. Color
+- Grey is my best friend!
+It always effectively provides background context without drawing audience's attention from the main key message.
+- Each color has its meaning.
+The appropriate use of color helps strengthen the message.

+2. Storytelling
+- Story arc allows the creator craft an effective story as it providee an overvall shape of the story.
+- Persona helps increase audience empathy and engagement in the story
+- Unity and clarity of the content also help audience connect with the story.

+3. Visualization
+- Simple and clear visuals are the best.
+Regardless of how fancy visualizations are, it is no use if the audience don't understand.